 Took me a little longer than expected, but here it is!
 My newest short story!
 Or the start of it anyway ;) How to describe it?
 It's the tale of two twins and their transition into a new home and a journal one of them wrote about a Knight and his quest for vengeance.

 “To all thine enemies, destruction and ruin,” Matt said, reading the first line of the stolen journal.
-He quickly closed the stolen journal and looked around cautiously.
-He hadn't intended to read the line out loud, but the sentence had taken him by surprise.
-Considering the docile nature of the journal's supposed author, he had expected to find silly girl gossip, not the line of spoken vengeance.
+He quickly closed the book and looked around cautiously.
+He hadn’t intended to read it out loud, but the sentence had taken him by surprise.
+Considering Kyra’s docile nature, he had expected to find silly girl gossip and not some line about vengeance.

 How wrong he was!

-He laughed again as he eyed his latest victory over the twins, the Intruders in his home.
+He laughed again as he eyed his latest victory over the twins, the intruders in his home.
 The perfect children who could do nothing wrong in his parent’s eyes.
-How could either of his cousins be so daft as to think his journal would be safe from his retribution?
+How could either of his cousins be so daft as to think a journal would be safe from his retribution?
 If he couldn’t feel safe, then neither could they!
 It was only fair, after all.

 Feeling smug, Matt scooted closer to the window of his treehouse.
 As he shifted to a more comfortable position, he felt more secure in his refuge.
 The hideout had become his only place of solitude thanks to Kyrin moving into his already cramped room.
 With this journal, Matt could finally start evening the score between him and Kyrin.

-Comfortable and secure in the knowledge that no one would bother him or overhear him, so long as he kept his mouth shut, Matt opened the journal.
-Now that he knew which of his invading cousins the journal belonged to Kyrin, he found himself looking forward to reading it, at least, more so than reading any girly gibberish from Kyra.
+Once more, Matt opened the journal.
+Now that he knew which of his invading cousins the journal belonged to, he found himself looking forward to reading it, at least, more so than reading any girly gibberish from Kyra.